top of page

 London, 5 July 1939

-Waterloo Station was teeming with travellers, hurrying for a seat on the waiting train.
+Waterloo Station was teeming with travellers hurrying to get a seat on the waiting train.
 As they flowed around her, Gail Richmond’s thoughts were miles away.
-The next few days were likely to be the most important of her life, and fear made her heart beat a little faster.
-The coming conflict would challenge her to the limit.
+The next few days were likely to be the most important of her life, and trepidation made her heartbeat quicken.

-Without being aware of her actions, she was scanning each face that passed her by, hoping Emma would reach the station in time, but the seconds were ticking by.
+Without being aware of her actions, she was scanning each face that passed her by, hoping Emma would reach the station in time, but the seconds were ticking away.
 It was going to be close.
-Then her eyes came into focus as she heard a voice calling her name.
+Then her eyes came into focus as a voice called her name.

-The next moment, she spotted a familiar figure clad in daring black slacks emerging from the crowd.
-“Emma, you made it!
-But… Oh, my goodness.
-Have you run all the way?”
+The next moment, she spotted a familiar figure clad in daring black slacks emerging from the crowd, and she waved.
+‘Emma, you made it!’

-“You’re probably right.
+‘Hmmm.
+Perhaps.
 But how on earth did you get away?
-Sister’s a strict disciplinarian, isn’t she?”
+Sister’s a strict disciplinarian, isn’t she?’

-“You are a lifesaver, Emma Blakeney.
-I hope it won’t come to that, though.”
+‘You are a lifesaver, Emma Blakeney.
+I hope it won’t come to that.’

-“After everything you’ve been through this year, you’ll manage.
-Do you still have my notes?”
+‘After everything you’ve been through this year, I’m sure it won’t.
+You’ll manage.
+Now, do you still have my notes?’

 Gail patted her handbag.
-“All safe.
-And I’ve worked out a plan...”
+‘All safe.
+And I’ve worked out a strategy.’

-“All aboard!”
+‘All aboard!’
 A guard was striding down the platform, calling the last passengers onto the train.
-Unable to stay any longer, Gail climbed in, slammed the door and turned to wave through the window as the train pulled away from the platform with a mighty roar.
+Unable to stay any longer, Gail climbed in, slammed the door and turned to wave through the window as the train pulled away from the platform with a gush of steam and a mighty roar.

 She stayed where she was, watching the smoke-stained Victorian railway architecture give way to views of Big Ben across the Thames, and then the massive edifice of Battersea Power Station.
 Behind her, several young schoolgirls were giggling, whispering together and weaving cheeky, fanciful stories about her.
 Why was such a well-dressed young woman standing as though turned to stone?
-But their whispers did not penetrate her mind, and they left the train a few stops later.
+But their whispers did not penetrate her mind.

-Gail was, in fact, making a difficult mental transition from the capable, professional woman she intended to be to the innocent young daughter her family was expecting.
+Gail was, in fact, making a difficult mental transition from the capable, professional woman she was to the innocent young daughter her family was expecting.

 Slowly, oh so slowly, she partitioned into the back of her mind the challenges that lay ahead and the events that had so profoundly changed her life.